Memory module: Overview

-For economic reasons, the large (main) memories found in personal computers, workstations, and non-handheld game-consoles (such as PlayStation and Xbox) normally consist of dynamic RAM (DRAM).
-Other parts of the computer, such as cache memories normally use static RAM (SRAM).
+The large memories found in personal computers, workstations, and non-handheld game-consoles normally consist of dynamic RAM (DRAM).
+Other parts of the computer, such as cache memories normally use static RAM.
 Small amounts of SRAM are sometimes used in the same package as DRAM.
 However, since SRAM has high leakage power and low density, die-stacked DRAM has recently been used for designing multi-megabyte sized processor caches.

 Physically, most DRAM is packaged in black epoxy resin.

 General DRAM formats

 Dynamic random access memory is produced as integrated circuits (ICs) bonded and mounted into plastic packages with metal pins for connection to control signals and buses.
 In early use individual DRAM ICs were usually either installed directly to the motherboard or on ISA expansion cards; later they were assembled into multi-chip plug-in modules (DIMMs, SIMMs, etc.).
 Some standard module types are: